JeppeKlitgaard/DTU-02613-TimeSeries/Assignment4/report/report.typ

 By construction, the hidden states are leading the observations in signal response (in upper graph).
 The value ranges for $X_t$ are not quite insightful, as they can easily be absorbed by the magnitude of coefficients in $A$.
 Yet, the opposing nature suggests that one state is 'buffering' the other.
 In the bottom graph of @fig:2.4_hidden_states_exo, we only plot one state, as already deduced that there is not much additional informational value in the second state.
 Overall, we know that, in principle, the hidden state is just a weighted sum (because it is a linear combination) of the exogenous variables.
 We can see that $X_(t,0)$ is most closely followed by $Phi_(t,s)$ (which can be seen in @fig:2.4_correlation_heatmap), which suggests the highest weight/coefficient assigned.
-The heatmap @fig:2.4_correlation_heatmap also shows, that even the exogenous variables in $u_t$ have high statistical correlation among themselves.
-This further supports the conclusion, that estimated parameters will favour one variable, as the others do not add much information to the model.

-#figure(
+#let fig = [#figure(
   image(
     "output/2_4_correlation_heatmap.png",
+    width: 100%
   ),
   caption: [correlation coefficient heatmap],
-) <fig:2.4_correlation_heatmap>
+) <fig:2.4_correlation_heatmap>]

+#wrap-content(fig, [
+  The heatmap @fig:2.4_correlation_heatmap also shows, that even the exogenous variables in $u_t$ have high statistical correlation among themselves.
+This further supports the conclusion, that estimated parameters will favour one variable, as the others do not add much information to the model.

   We follow with an analysis of the estimated coefficients: As mentioned above, we can interpret the coefficients in $B$ as weights for the sum-composition of $u_t$ for each state.
 The sign between the first and second row of $B$ are flipped (c.f. @eq:2.3_2d_parameter_estimates), explaining the opposing behaviour and the 'buffering/dampening' nature.
 We can see in the top graph of @fig:2.4_stepwise_coeff_states, that this weighted sum is somewhere in between the total sum and the average of all exogenous variables in $u_t$ combined.
+])

 The highest weights are both in column 1 of $B$, the weights for $T_(t,a)$.
 This is likely due to the extremely different magnitude of the exogenous variables, where $T_(t,a)$ has the smalles values, so it needs to be boosted to even compete with the other exogenous variables in the weighted sum.
 Additionally, $T_(t,a)$ has the lowest correlation (c.f. @fig:2.4_correlation_heatmap) with any of the other exogenous variables (or states), so it provides the most uncovered information.

 $A$ acts as the recursive state factor, also allowing for further dampening of the high magnitude of the states $bold(X)_t$.
 This matrix parameter is responsible for convergence and stability of the entire SSM (c.f. @sec:2.4_1_stability).